Independent yoga studio (1-5 teachers, no video) → Junocal

 Teacher training cohort handling

 A 200-hour TT in London runs £2,500-£3,800/student.
-Cohorts run 6-12 months with single payment, separate intake, separate refund rules.
-Junocal treats this as a first-class scheduling entity with deposit + balance options.
+Cohorts run 6-12 months with one upfront payment, separate intake, separate refund rules.
+Junocal builds this in, with deposit + balance options.

 Specialist class intake (pre-natal, restorative, etc.)

 Per-service intake means a pre-natal class has trimester and consultant-letter fields, a trauma-informed class can include adjustment opt-out, a beginner class can ask about injury history.
-Junocal handles per-service intake natively; most other platforms require more configuration.
+With Junocal, each class type carries its own intake form out of the box; most other platforms require more configuration.

 On-demand video pairing or native